Shabuj1/Cyber-law-Assignment/README.md

 # Submitted BY
 NAME : Shabuj Mia<br>
-ID : 2002040
+ID : 2002040<br>
-Level 4, Semester II
+Level 4, Semester II<br>
-Department of Computer Science and Engineering
+Department of Computer Science and Engineering<br>
-Hajee Mohammad Danesh Science and Technology University, Dinajpur-5200
+Hajee Mohammad Danesh Science and Technology University, Dinajpur-5200<br>

 # Submitted to
-Pankaj Bhowmik
+Pankaj Bhowmik<br>
-Lecturer
+Lecturer<br>
-Department of Computer Science and Engineering
+Department of Computer Science and Engineering<br>
-Hajee Mohammad Danesh Science & Technology University.
+Hajee Mohammad Danesh Science & Technology University.<br>

 # Cyber crime
 Cyber crime refers to illegal activities carried out using computers, digital devices, or the internet.
 It can target individuals, organizations, or governments, and includes a wide range of malicious actions.